Podcast: Play in new window | Download

 I have always preferred sublingual or vaginal.

-Sublinguals work really well but must be compounded.
+Sublinguals work but must be expensively compounded.
 This pharmacy has info on Troches and why they’re better than pills.

 Pills are widely available and I personally prefer them to topical lotions.
 But the Liver will remove much of this and the dose is higher to try to account for how much the Liver will take.
 It’s a guessing game.